- 18-in. Rubber squeegee-style knockdown knife

-To knock down the splatters, I use an 18-in. rubber squeegee-style knock- down knife ($14).
+To knock down the splatters, I use an 18-in. rubber squeegee-style knockdown knife.
 There are metal versions, but I find the rubber blade easier to use.
-If you don’t find one at a home center, search online for “knockdown knife” to browse a huge selection.
-Screw an extension pole to the knife and you’re ready to go.
-Here’s how to do it:
+If you don't find one at a home center, get this knockdown knife on Amazon.
+Screw an extension pole to the knife and you're ready to go.
+Here's how to do it:

 - Work across the ceiling in courses, overlapping each course by about 3 in.

 - Complete each course in two passes.
 Start at one edge of the ceiling and stop a few feet from the wall.
 Then drag inward from the opposite edge to finish the course.

 - Work across the ceiling joists.
 If you drag parallel to the joists, the knife might bridge troughs between joists, leaving some splatters untouched.